louisboilard/.config/README.md

 # Dotfiles.

-Config files for Bash, NeoVim, Tmux, Zsh and Alacritty.
+Config files for Bash, NeoVim, Tmux, Zsh, Alacritty, Kitty.
 View the comments in the files for more specifications.